RVel37/NF-MEI/README.md

-Note: this file (readme) currently consists of notes to myself.
+> This file (readme) currently consists of notes to myself.
 To be cleaned up and rewritten.

+Tools to include: Scramble, MELT, Mobster, DeepMEI, TEMP2, Xtea

 # Data locations